WICG/first-party-sets/README.md

    domains, not origins.
 Those features should not transitively join two different sets.
 For instance, we must account for one set containing `https://foo.bar.example.com` and `https://example.com`, but not `https://bar.example.com`.
-For cookies, we can say that cookies remember the set which created them and we match both the Domain attribute and the first-party set.
+For cookies, we can say that cookies remember the set which created them and we match both the Domain attribute and the related website set.
 Thus if `https://foo.bar.example.com` sets a Domain=example.com cookie, `https://example.com` can read it, but not `https://bar.example.com`.
 Other features would need similar updates.
--  The implicit state should be expressible explicitly, to simplify rollback and deployment, which means First-Party Set manifests must describe patterns of origins, rather than a simple bounded list of domains.
+-  The implicit state should be expressible explicitly, to simplify rollback and deployment, which means Related Website Set manifests must describe patterns of origins, rather than a simple bounded list of domains.
 In particular, we should support subtree patterns.
 -  `https://foo.example.com`'s implicit primary is `https://example.com`.
 If `https://example.com` then
    forms an explicit set which does not include `https://foo.example.com`, we need to change `https://foo.example.com`'s implicit state, perhaps to a singleton set.
--  This complex set of patterns and implicit behaviors must be reevaluated against existing origins every time a First-Party Set is updated.
+-  This complex set of patterns and implicit behaviors must be reevaluated against existing origins every time a Related Website Set is updated.
 -  Certificate wildcards (which themselves depend on the public suffix list) don't match an entire subtree.
 This conflicts with wanting to express implicit states above.